 Once you file your case, the next step is to notify the person you are suing that they have been sued.
 This is called "service of process" or "serving."

 Who can serve a small claims lawsuit?

-- Friend or Family member.
+Friend or Family member.
 You can have an adult friend or family member serve your small claims lawsuit.
-Make sure they are not part of the lawsuit or aren't involved with what happened with the lawsuit because if there are problems with serving the judge will question whether they have a motivation to lie about actually serving the lawsuit correctly.
+Make sure they are not part of the lawsuit or aren't involved with what happened with the lawsuit because if there are problems with serving the judge will question whether they have an incentive to lie about actually serving the lawsuit correctly.

 If you are suing an individual:

 The server can serve them by physically giving the lawsuit directly to them.
 Said a bit differently, this is the physical act of handing the papers directly to the person being sued.
 This is called "personal service."